Women Economic Empowerment

 Violence Against women

-Violence against women and girls (VAWGs) is a cross cutting issue to MikonoYetu programme work as it is obstacle to the achievement of the objectives of equality, development and peace.
+Violence against women and girls (VAWGs) is a cross–cutting issue to MikonoYetu’s work, as it is a major obstacle to the achievement of the objectives of equality, development and peace.
 Violence against women both violates and impairs or nullifies the enjoyment by women of their human rights and fundamental freedoms.
-Being a cross-cutting issue, MikonoYetu works in networks, coalitions and partnerships to eradicate VAWGs.
-Currently, MikonoYetu works in partnership of 4 non government organizations based in Mwanza to mobilized communities to prevent violence against women using the SASA! approach designed by Raising Voices, a pioneer of violence prevention approach based in Kampala, Uganda.
+Being a cross–cutting issue, MikonoYetu works in networks, coalitions and partnerships to eradicate VAWGs.
+Currently, MikonoYetu works in partnership with 4 non–governmental organizations based in Mwanza to mobilized communities to prevent violence against women using the SASA! approach designed by Raising Voices, a pioneer of violence prevention approach based in Kampala, Uganda.
 SASA! approach has been scientifically tested and is currently used worldwide.